mcmarius/inlp/02_data_preprocessing/README.md

 ## Data Cleaning Possibilities

-Beyond the basic cleaning implemented in this module, other common NLP preprocessing steps for Romanian include:
+Beyond the basic cleaning implemented in this lesson, other common NLP preprocessing steps for Romanian include:

 *   **URL and Email Removal**: Strip hyperlinks and email addresses using regex.
 *   **Social Media Cleanup**: Remove handles (@user), hashtags (#topic), and emojis if they don't add semantic value.